Avoiding false positives when using universal primers for bacterial identification

 Am I amplifying DNA from my reagents or consumables?

-The exponential PCR process can amplify a single copy of DNA to detectable levels.
+The exponential PCR process can amplify a single copy of DNA.
 Thus, it is important to consider the pervasiveness of the chosen primer or probe sequences.
 There are some DNA sequences, such as bacterial genes for 16S or 23S rRNA, that can be found almost anywhere.
-While not commonly used for RT-PCR or gene expression studies, rRNA sequences are often used for characterizing environmental species diversity, such as bacterial strains within the intestine or in salt water marshes.
+While not commonly used for RT-PCR or gene expression studies, rRNA sequences are often used for characterizing environmental species diversity, such as bacterial strains within the intestine or in saltwater marshes.
 For such applications, genomic DNA, rather than RNA or cDNA, is used as the sample.

-Choose a well-conserved, species-specific gene or novel sequence
+Choose a hypervariable region for the species-specific gene or novel sequence

-As new sequences are deposited into the NCBI database, it is essential to perform a BLAST search of every primer and probe sequence used in PCR to check for specificity and cross reactivity.
+As new sequences are deposited into the NCBI database, it is essential to perform a BLAST search of every primer and probe sequence used in PCR to check for cross reactivity.